Best Microbiology Laboratory Techniques in Pharmaceuticals

 Sterility:

-The media must be sterile (free of all living organisms) before it is used – conduct a sterility test on the media to verify it is suitable before using it.
+The media must be sterile (free of all living organisms) before it is used.
+Conduct a sterility test to verify that it is suitable before using it.

 – Store dried and prepared media under approved temperature conditions